Jack LaLanne: Early life

 LaLanne was born in San Francisco, California, the son of Jennie (née Garaig) and Jean/John LaLanne, French immigrants from Oloron-Sainte-Marie.
 Both entered the US in the 1880s as young children at the Port of New Orleans.
 LaLanne had two older brothers, Ervil, who died in childhood (1906–1911), and Norman (1908–2005), who nicknamed him "Jack".

 He grew up in Bakersfield, California, and later moved with his family to Berkeley, California, circa 1928.
 In 1939, his father died at the age of 58 in a San Francisco hospital, which LaLanne attributed to "coronary thrombosis and cirrhosis of the liver".
 In his book The Jack LaLanne Way to Vibrant Health, LaLanne wrote that as a boy he was addicted to sugar and junk food.
 He had violent episodes directed against himself and others, describing himself as "a miserable kid ... it was like hell".

 Besides having a bad temper, LaLanne also suffered from headaches and bulimia, and temporarily dropped out of high school at the age of 14.
 The following year, aged 15, he heard health food pioneer Paul Bragg give a talk on health and nutrition, focusing on the "evils of meat and sugar".
 Bragg's message had a powerful influence on LaLanne, who then changed his life and started focusing on his diet and exercise.
-In his own words, he was "born again". and besides his new focus on nutrition, he began working out daily (although while serving during World War II as a Pharmacist Mate First Class at the Sun Valley Naval Convalescent Hospital, LaLanne stated that he started in bodybuilding at "age 13").
+In his own words, he was "born again".
+He also began exercising daily (although while serving during World War II as a Pharmacist Mate First Class at the Sun Valley Naval Convalescent Hospital, LaLanne stated that he started bodybuilding at "age 13").
 Describing his change of diet, LaLanne stated, "I had to take my lunch alone to the football field to eat so no one would see me eat my raw veggies, whole bread, raisins and nuts.
 You don't know the crap I went through".

-Writer Hal Reynolds, who interviewed LaLanne in 2008, notes that he became an avid swimmer and trained with weights; he described his introduction to weight lifting thus:
+Writer Hal Reynolds, who interviewed LaLanne in 2008, noted that he became an avid swimmer and trained with weights.

 [LaLanne] found two men working out in a back room, who kept weights in a locked box.
 When he asked them if he could use their weights, they laughed at him and said, "Kid, you can't even lift those weights."
 So he challenged them both to a wrestling match with the bet that if he could beat them, they would give him a key to the box.
 After he beat them both, they gave him a key and he used their weights until he was able to buy his own.

-LaLanne went back to school, where he made the high school football team, and later went on to college in San Francisco where he earned a Doctor of Chiropractic degree.
+LaLanne went back to school, where he made the high school football team.
+He later attended college in San Francisco where he earned a Doctor of Chiropractic degree.
 He studied Henry Gray's Anatomy of the Human Body and concentrated on bodybuilding and weightlifting.